rocketshipapps/adblockfast/README.md

 ### In Chrome or Opera

 Adblock Fast installs a button in your browser’s toolbar.
-To display the button:
+To show the button:

-1. click the puzzle (extensions) button in your toolbar then
+1. click the extensions (puzzle) button in your toolbar then
-2. click the pin button beside the extension listing.
+2. click the pin button next to the extension listing.

 The button indicates the status of the site and page you’re on: